THERAPEUTIC RECOVERY NETWORK

 This is not uncommon!
 We offer intervention services for families who have loved ones that need treatment but are unwilling to accept help.
 As a family or frined you have leverage that can be used to encourage your loved one to enter treatment.
 Watch the following video titled Families Empower Change to better understand why someone with substance use may not be able to make this decision on their own.

-If your loved one is wiling to accept help & go to treatment, but you are unsure of the level of care and/or need help identfying the right program for them, we offer consulting & placement services.
+If your loved one is willing to accept help and go to treatment, but you are unsure of the approiate level of care and/or need help identifying the right program, we offer treatment consulting & placement services.

 TREATMENT CONSULTING & PLACEMENT SERVICES

 We will consult with you and obtain a full clinical history so that we fully understand your unique situation.
 From there we make a level of care recommendation, treatment program recommendations specific to your loved one's needs and coordinate and assist in the admissions process.

 Kirsten Banks, MA, LPC, CPCS, CAI, CIP is a Georgia State Licensed Professional Counselor (LPC), a Certified Professional Counselor Supervisor (CPCS), a Board Registered Certified Intervention Professional (CIP), a nationally Certified ARISE® Interventionist (CAI), and a Certified PC Trauma Therapist.
 Kirsten has worked in the addiction and behavioral health field for over 20 years and specializes in addiction, codependency, trauma, as well as family and couples counseling.
 Kirsten earned her BA and BS degrees in Sociology and a minor in Rehabilitative Services in Women’s Studies from the University of Florida in 1998.
 In 2005, she earned her Master’s Degree in Professional Counseling from Argosy University.